DelphiWorlds/SimpleLog/ReadMe.md

 ### System logging

 Simply add `SimpleLog.Log` to the uses clause of the unit(s) where you need logging, and add calls to the logging methods (described above).
+NOTE: Since the `FMX.Types` unit also has a reference called `Log`,if you are using that unit you will need to ensure that `SimpleLog.Log` is added to the uses clause **AFTER** `FMX.Types`.

 See the [Viewing operating system logs](#viewing-operating-system-logs) section for more information on how to view the logs on your platform.

 ### File logging